danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 reader.container == 'dask.dataframe.core.DataFrame'
 ```

-This adds ones more thing to implement and diverges from the original
+This adds one more thing to implement and diverges from the original
 analogy---"Readers are like files that return SciPy data structures when you
 read them,"---but it reconciles with the return type instability of ``read()``.
 The complete Reader API would still be succinct and could be implemented in less